Asset Dashboard

 Native Mobile: iOS

-I created wireframes to define how Assets would be integrated into the native mobile app for MVP.
-The goal was to enable users to quickly identify nearby Hotspots and Events affecting their Assets, in both List and Map Views, and read more about potential threats.
-A swipe-up modal was used on the map to match product’s pattern requirements.
+I created wireframes to integrate Assets into the native mobile app MVP, enabling users to quickly identify nearby Hotspots and Events in List and Map Views and access threat details via a swipe-up modal aligned with product patterns.

-To support mobile use cases, I streamlined the Asset Dashboard to focus on the core JTBD: “What nearby events are affecting my Assets?”
+I streamlined the mobile Asset Dashboard to focus on the core JTBD: “What nearby events are affecting my Assets?”
 Assets were grouped by Country (alphabetically), and custom fields (desktop feature) were removed to keep the interface lightweight.
 Users can now easily access key information like Pulse and Risk Rating per Asset.

 Where possible, interactions and UI patterns were kept consistent with desktop to ensure a seamless and intuitive cross-platform experience.